hariharan3103/my-portfolio/content/pages/projects/project-three.md

 client: Own Project
 description: >-
   It’s hard to imagine that I wrote all this code by myself.
 Thanks to Thu vu Analytics, I did it on my own.
-Happy to share that it is my very first Project.
+Happy to share that it is my very first DATA Project.
 featuredImage:
   type: ImageBlock